-38.0.
-Award of a Diploma of Higher Education (Dip HE)
+38.0 Award of a Diploma of Higher Education (Dip HE)

 - 38.1.
 To qualify for the award of a Diploma of Higher Education, a student must have: - (i) passed modules worth at least 240 credits, at Credit Level 3 or above in total, including no more than 30 credits at Credit Level 3, - (ii) passed modules worth at least 90 credits passed at Credit Level 5 or above; - (iii) no more than 30 credits as a Compensated Credit; - (iv) met any specific requirements for an award as outlined in the approved programme specification for that award. - 38.2.
-The College may award a Diploma of Higher Education pass, merit and distinction according to the following method: - (i) Each module taken at level 5 or above which has been assigned a result of 0-100 shall have a value, v, where v= one thirtieth of the credit point value of the module (namely, 0.5, 1.0, or 2.0).
-Modules taken at level 4 as part of the programme specification for a named Diploma of Higher Education DO NOT contribute to the determination of pass or distinction for any Diploma of Higher Education. - (ii) For each of these modules there shall be a result awarded by the Sub-board of Examiners on the College Common Scale, m. - (iii) For each programme the classification will be based on the formula $\Sigma(v^m)/\Sigma v$.
+The College may award a Diploma of Higher Education pass, merit and distinction according to the following method: - (i) Each module has a specific Module Weighting based on the credit value of the module (Credit Weighting) and the level of the module (Level Weighting).